hex000000/makegroupworknotsuck/chapters/280_MAXQDA.md

 It's REALLY important to note that once documents (or videos, or audio) are imported to MAXQDA they can't be modified, only coded and annotated.
 Quality Assurance should be carried out at each stage to avoid multiple versions of a document with different details.

+The next set of files to export from EN should be a small, exploratory set, with procedure replicable as part of the SSR.
 I began with the output from epistemonikos as it had a small number of files but more than one.

 ### EndNote preparation
 1. Export results from database as .RIS